A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Introduction

-The defect of this basic system for our purposes is that the Carleman estimate \eqref{eq:pdecarleman2}, which we use to establish the exponential-quadratic space-time decay of $\ve{X}$ and $\ve{Y}$, cannot directly absorb the coefficient of $\tau^{-1}$ which appears on the right side of the equation for $\ve{X}$.
-In Section \ref{sec:pdeode2}, we will replace the parabolic component $\ve{X}$ of our system with a more elaborate choice $\ve{W} = (W^0, W^1, \ldots, W^5)$ which consists of selected components of $\delt \Rmt$ relative to the $g$-orthogonal splitting $TM = TS^k \oplus T\RR^{n-k}$ rescaled by powers of $\tau$.
-The components $W^i$ are chosen so that they satisfy inequalities of the form
+However, our basic system is inadequate for what is perhaps the most important step in the proof of Theorem \ref{thm:mainp}: to parlay the infinite order decay that we assume on $h$ and its derivatives (and hence on $\ve{X}$ and $\ve{Y}$) into an exponential-quadratic rate of decay for $\ve{X}$ and $\ve{Y}$ (and hence on $h$ and its derivatives).
+The Carleman estimate \eqref{eq:pdecarleman2} we use for this purpose cannot directly absorb the coefficient of $\tau^{-1}$ which appears on the right side of the equation for $\ve{X}$.

+In Section \ref{sec:pdeode2}, we will replace the parabolic component $\ve{X}$ of our basic system with a more elaborate choice $\ve{W} = (W^0, W^1, \ldots, W^5)$ in an attempt to address this issue.
+The components $W^i$ consist of collections of components of $\delt \Rmt$ (relative to the $g$-orthogonal splitting $TM = T\Ss^k \oplus T\RR^{n-k}$) rescaled by powers of $\tau$ which together satisfy a system of the form

-for some constants $B$, $\gamma_j \geq 0$ and $\beta > 0$.
-We will exploit the strict triangular structure of the singular terms in \eqref{eq:weqvar} to control the unbounded coefficients on the right side of the equation for any $W^i$ by suitably weighted applications of the inequalities for $W^{i^{\prime}}$ for $i^{\prime} < i$.
+for some nonnegative constants $\beta$, $\gamma_j$, and $B$.
+The strict triangular structure of the singular terms in \eqref{eq:weqvar} allows us to absorb the unbounded coefficients on the right side of the equation for any $W^i$ using appropriately weighted applications of the inequalities for $i^{\prime} < i$.